 - Accepts responsibility for mistakes and takes action to prevent similar occurrences.

 - Maintains relationships and liaisons with other agencies, departments, and the public according to Unit requirements.

 The above statements are intended to describe the general nature and level of work being performed by persons assigned to this title.
 They may not include all job duties performed by employees on this job title, and every position does not necessarily require these duties.

-Completion of a Bachelor’s degree from an accredited four year college or university with a major in healthcare administration, accounting, business, finance, criminal justice or computer science and twelve months of fraud investigation or related experience.
+Completion of a Bachelor’s degree from an accredited four-year college or university with a major in criminal justice, healthcare administration, health care information management, accounting, business, finance, and twelve months of fraud investigation or related experience.